ousiax/Alioth.Framework/README.md

-# Alioth.Framework
+# Alioth Framework
-A light IoC container that implemented with .NET
+A lightweight IoC container that implemented with .NET.